syyongx/cconf/README.md

 [4]: LICENSE

 ## Introduction
-cconf is a Go package for handling configurations in Go applications. cconf references ozzo-config, but higher performance.
+CConf is a Go package for handling configurations in Go applications. cconf references ozzo-config, but higher performance.

 ## Download & Install
 ```shell